sts10/sts10.github.io/_posts/2022-10-24-a-good-netflix-password.markdown

 ### Making your own passphrase, securely

-One way to securely create a passphrase is to [use dice](https://www.eff.org/dice).
-[Here's our final word list with corresponding dice rolls for you to use](https://gist.github.com/sts10/5083cf706cac4aab34848c71ef494657).
+One way to securely create a passphrase is to [use physical dice](https://www.eff.org/dice), where a roll of 5 6-sided dice corresponds to each word (this is why we went for exactly 7,776 words!).
+[Here's my usable word list with corresponding dice rolls for you to use](https://gist.github.com/sts10/5083cf706cac4aab34848c71ef494657).

 If you want more than 51 bits of entropy, you can use more than 4 words.
 Please use your own threat model!